fission-codes/fission-server/design/README.md

 ## Resource DIDs

 In the previous (Haskell) server, the user's DID was registered directly in the (central) database.
-This appraoch has a few drawbacks:
+This approach has a few drawbacks:

 - Requires a DB lookup to find the associated owner for an account (or other resource)
 - Doesn't provide a solution to uniquely identifying a single resource in a one-to-many relationship
-- Has ACL semantics at the final step of the delagation (which is not unheard of in capability modeling)
+- Has ACL semantics at the final step of the delegation (which is not unheard of in capability modeling)

-Instead, if evey resource (include the account itself) is uniquely identified by a DID, then UCANs can be used throughout without resorting to an external ownership list.
-With this spproach, the keys for the resource may be stored in a KMS, or ideally _dropped completely_ after delegating root access to one or more controllers.
+Instead, if every resource (include the account itself) is uniquely identified by a DID, then UCANs can be used throughout without resorting to an external ownership list.
+With this approach, the keys for the resource may be stored in a KMS, or ideally _dropped completely_ after delegating root access to one or more controllers.
 To solve for recovery and a server-controlled revocation fail-safe, a key may be kept offline (i.e. a "cold DID") and delegated to.

-Here is one example of such a DID heirarchy:
+Here is one example of such a DID hierarchy:

 ``` mermaid
 flowchart